open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/database.md

 ### Redis

-In this example, Redis is connected using a unix domain socket and therefore the connection string and `net.sock.peer.addr` are left out.
+In this example, Redis is connected using a unix domain socket and therefore the connection string and `server.address` are left out.
 Furthermore, `db.name` is not specified as there is no database name in Redis and `db.redis.database_index` is set instead.

 | Key | Value |